CAM603/game-of-life/README.md

 ## Motivation

-John Conway's Game of Life is renown in the realm of computer science and mathematics. his game that visually demonstrates an algorithm known as _cellular automaton_ that simulates "life" on a 2D grid.
+John Conway's Game of Life is renowned in the realm of computer science and mathematics. his game that visually demonstrates an algorithm known as _cellular automaton_ that simulates "life" on a 2D grid.
 It has been recreated many times for theoretical interest and as a practical exercise in programming and data display.
 It was my turn.

 ## Screenshots